indeedeng/proctor/docs/deploying-groups.md

 permalink: /docs/deploying-groups/
 ---

-# Order of Operations (deploys)
+# Order of Operations

-When creating, modifying, or removing a test, the order in which your application and test matrix are deploy is important to ensure that your users continue to see an consistent experience.
+When creating, modifying, or removing a test, it's critical to deploy the changes in the order specified below.
+This  ensures a consistent user experience.

-## Creating new Test
+## Creating a Test

-Creating a new test requires that your test matrix be deployed before your application.
-Since your application is expecting the test to exist, it will throw an warning on startup if the test matrix does not include the new test definition.
+When you create a test, you must deploy your test matrix before your application.
+Since your application expects the test to exist, it will issue a warning on startup if the test matrix does not include the new test definition.
 All users will be placed in the inactive test group until the test definition exists.

-## Removing a test
+## Removing a Test

-To remove a test, first remove the test from the proctor specification in your application.
-After your application is deployed, then you can safely remove the test from the test matrix.
+To remove a test, first remove the test from the Proctor specification in your application.
+After your application is deployed, you can safely remove the test from the test matrix.

-## Adding a bucket
+## Adding a Bucket

-Adding a bucket can be done in any order, as long as the new bucket is set to 0%.
-Before increasing the percentage of a bucket, your application's proctor specification must be aware of it.
+You can add a bucket in any order, as long as the new bucket is set to 0%.
+You must add the bucket to your application's Proctor specification before you increase the bucket's percentage.

-## Removing a bucket
+## Removing a Bucket

-The bucket must be removed from the test matrix or be set to 0% before removing it from your application's proctor specification.
+Remove the bucket from the test matrix or set it to 0% before you remove it from your application's Proctor specification.